PostHog/posthog.com/contents/blog/clickhouse-vs-elasticsearch.md

 ![ClickHouse Development.png](../images/blog/clickhouse-vs-elastic/clickhouse-development.png)

-Elasticsearch and ClickHouse were built to target different needs.
 Elasticsearch, as the name implies, was designed to power better search.
 It can efficiently return search results, such as grocery items on a grocer’s website, accounting for things such as spelling mistakes.
 ClickHouse, meanwhile, would stumble with the same task, but it excels at aggregating data for uses like business analytics or financial statistics.

-So why even compare them?
-Amid their differences, Elasticsearch and ClickHouse draw an interesting comparison because of their vastly different architecture, optimized for each of their respective goals.
-Comparing them is a good meditation on how various physical and virtual layouts can dramatically improve efficiency toward a specific efficiency goal.
+Elasticsearch and ClickHouse are interesting to compare because of their vastly different architecture, optimized for each of their respective goals.
+Comparing them is a good meditation on physical and virtual layouts can improve efficiency toward a specific efficiency goal.

 ## Background

-Sometimes, the relationship between an open-source tool and its lead developer is complicated; with ClickHouse, the relationship is straightforward and fundamentally no different from PostHog’s relationship with its open-source product.
-Elastic, meanwhile, has a complex history with open-source.
+Sometimes, the relationship between an open-source tool and its lead developer is complicated.
+ClickHouse's relationship is straightforward, but Elastic has a complex history with open source.

 ### What is Elasticsearch?